 Are All McGings Related?

 As of December 2019, 4 male McGings have taken a Y-DNA test; 2 at the 111 level, 2 at the 67 level.
 These 4 are from families that claimed no common relation to each other via standard genealogy records examination.
-DNA results says that they are indeed related.
-Based on this information and the best records we can find, it is likely that this common ancestor existed around 1750.
-Which is on target with the data available from that period.
+DNA results say that they are indeed related.
+Based on this information and the best records we can find, it is likely that this common ancestor existed around 1750, which aligns with available data from that period.

 In cultures where surnames are passed from father to son, there is additional evidence beyond a DNA match that two men who share a surname are related.
 Y-chromosome DNA (Y-DNA) test results should be interpreted based on both this information and the actual results.